IlyaSemenov/vue-remove-scope-directive/README.md

 # vue-remove-scope-directive

 Vue directive that stops `data-v-XXXXXX` propagation in components with scoped styles.
-The primary use is to prevent leaking style into slots.
+The primary use is to prevent leaking styles into slots.

 ## Install